 What is one area of fishing that you want to improve in 2017?

 My culling process is an area that I need to improve on.
 Time is everything in tournament fishing and when the bite is fast and furious sometimes you neglect the fish, don’t get accurate weights or end up costing yourself a lot of time that could be avoided.
 To become more effective at this I plan on doing a lot of research over the winter which will involve using the internet and talking to other pro’s that I am affiliated with through my sponsorships to find the most effective way of tagging fish when they are caught and managing their health.
 Not only is it important to bring in healthy fish so you’re not penalized at an event but as tournament anglers we have an obligation to make sure that we are helping maintain the fisheries.

 Who are your sponsors?

 I currently have two sponsors.
-Ardent Reels and The Fear Fishing Company who have both added me to their pro staff and I couldn’t be happier to be on board.
-Ardent offers a whole line of both rods and reels that are reasonably priced and can take a beating.
+Ardent Outdoors and The Fear Fishing Company who have both added me to their pro staff and I couldn’t be happier to be on board.
+Ardent Outdoors offers a whole line of both rods and reels that are reasonably priced and can take a beating.
 My favorite is by far the Apex Elite because you can cast it a mile and bully the fish to the boat when you have to.

 Fear Fishing is an important sponsor to me as well.
 As I mentioned, I committed to being on the water a lot more this year and with it being as hot as it has, their UV40 performance jersey helps me survive long days in the sun.
 It’s light and breathable and keeps me from getting scorched all summer long and looks cool…..check out the heather blue color.